UA

 + strikes on economic nodes

-+ continuous adaptation
++ constant adaptation

 ```